 A quality lip balm should moisturize and hydrate without trying to appeal to your stomach.
 Two more things to avoid in a lip balm: parabens and phthalates.

 Nutrient deficiencies can cause painful cracks in the corners of the lips, known medically as cheilosis.
 This symptom is commonly associated with a Vitamin B2 deficiency, which plays an important role in supporting healthy adrenal gland function.

 However, a 2016 review published in Advanced Nutrition suggests that a Vitamin B2 deficiency is usually due to other vitamin deficiencies (see claim: “…when a deficiency of riboflavin does occur, it is almost invariably in association with multiple nutrient deficits.”)

 The best thing you can do to help your chapped lips is to eat a healthy diet and take a multi-vitamin.
-This will ensure that your skin is getting the vital nutrients it needs to function properly.
+This will help ensure that your skin is getting the vital nutrients it needs to function properly.

 3. Use a Humidifier